1. Home

 Source: Wiki Commons

-The entire process of installing a roof with solar energy panels for your home includes estimates, design, permitting, installation, grid connections, inspection, and more.
-Thus, the entire project can take anywhere from 4 to 12 weeks to complete.
-Surprisingly, the actual process of Installing solar panels on the roof (excluding everything else) typically takes less than two days.
-Here’s a look at the steps involved in a typical solar power installation performed by Palmetto:
+The process of installing a roof with solar panels includes estimates, design, permitting, installation, grid connections, inspection, and more.
+Thus, the entire project can take 4-12 weeks.
+Surprisingly, the actual process of installing solar panels on the roof (excluding everything else) typically takes less than two days.
+Here’s a look at the steps involved in a typical solar power installation.

-1. Initial Estimate: Start by getting a free solar quote from Palmetto to see how much you can save.
+1. Initial estimate: Start by getting a free solar quote to see how much you can save.

-2. Site Assessment: After contacting us, we'll visit your home to check the roof direction, review any shading, and take measurements.
-Expect this step to take between one to two weeks.
+2. Site assessment: Your installer will assess your home to check the roof direction, review any shading, and take measurements.
+Expect this step to take 1-2 weeks.

-3. Design: Based on the assessment details and your roof complexity, Palmetto will create a more detailed plan of your solar panels and adjust the quote to ensure your solar power system is tailor-made to your home.
-This includes optimizing the system size, using blue or black solar panels, and creating professional site plans ready for building code approval.
+3. Design: Based on the assessment details and your roof complexity, an installer will design your solar system specifically for your home.
+This includes optimizing the system size and creating professional site plans ready for building code approval.

-5. Installation: In most cases, all of the installation work typically takes five days or less, including placing solar panels on your roof, installing the mounting hardware, and wiring the system so it connects to your home.
+5. Installation: In most cases, installation takes less than two days, including installing the mounting hardware, placing solar panels on your roof, and wiring the system so it connects to your home.

-6. Inspections: Your county or city will then conduct a final review before the utility grid approves the quality of the installation, secure in the knowledge that your solar panel system can safely join the grid.
-Most inspections occur within 1 to 4 weeks.
+6. Inspections: Your county or city will conduct a final review before the utility grid approves the installation.
+Most inspections occur within 1-4 weeks.

-7. Utility Interconnection: Palmetto will forward the necessary documents to the utility company.
-Within 1 to 6 weeks, the utility will connect you to the grid, install a bi-directional meter to track your energy production, and provide the official “Permission To Operate” documentation that means you’re approved to turn your new solar power system on and start generating electricity.
+7. Utility interconnection: Within 1-6 weeks, the utility will connect you to the grid, install a bi-directional meter to track your energy production, and provide the official permission to operate documentation that means you’re approved to turn your new solar power system on and start generating electricity.

 Roofing and Solar Panels Lifetime Expectancies

-One of the key reasons why it is so valuable to align your roof replacement with your solar panel installation is that both roofing materials and solar equipment are designed to last for multiple decades of performance.
-By having both projects completed in one fell swoop, you may be able to save money with a streamlined installation both now and 25-30 years down the road when your next dual-replacement is advised.
+One of the key reasons to align your roof replacement with your solar panel installation is roofing materials and solar equipment are designed to last for multiple decades.
+By having both projects completed in one fell swoop, you may save money with a streamlined installation both now and 25-30 years down the road when your next dual-replacement is advised.

-While most premium residential solar panels sold today are rated for 25 years of efficient energy production, the expected lifetime of your roof will depend on the materials installed.
-The most common roofing material in the US is asphalt shingling, which is generally expected to last between 15 and 30 years, depending on the quality of the materials.
+While most premium residential solar panels sold today are warrantied for 25 years of efficient energy production, the expected lifetime of your roof will depend on the materials installed.
+The most common roofing material in the US is asphalt shingling, which is generally expected to last 15-30 years, depending on the quality of the materials.

 Source: International Association of Home Inspectors

-In the 2020s, years of technological advancements have led to many new products available in the home solar market that fall under the category of “solar shingles.”
-Solar shingles are building-integrated photovoltaics (BIPV) that incorporate solar energy generation directly into roofing materials – or in other words – solar shingles are one-half solar panel, one-half roofing shingle, and a great way to replace your roof and adopt renewable energy all at the same time.
+Solar shingles are building-integrated photovoltaics (BIPV) that incorporate solar energy generation in roofing materials – or in other words – solar shingles are one-half solar panel, one-half roofing shingle.

-Although there are many pros and cons of installing solar shingles, the main appeal of the technology is that the materials look like an ordinary roof, while protecting your home and generating electricity hidden in plain sight.
-In reality, the technology is often only worth it financially when your roof also needs to be replaced.
-With that in mind, a “solar roof” (as it is sometimes called) can be a great investment in the right set of circumstances if available at a decent price point.
+Although there are pros and cons to installing solar shingles, the main appeal of the technology is the shingles look good, protect your home, and generate electricity.
+In most cases, the technology is worth it financially only when your roof also needs to be replaced.
+With that in mind, solar shingles can be a great investment in the right circumstances if available at a decent price point.

 The words "Solar Shingles" over an image of a roof covered in solar shingles, representing the advantages and disadvantages of a solar shingle vs traditional solar panels, and if they’re worth the investment.